Skip to content ↓

 Students study the OCR A Geography course.
 Year 10 starts by focusing on Living in the UK.
 This is made up of the landscapes of the UK, the people and environmental challenges.
 Student will understand how landscapes in the UK were formed and changed, how diverse the UK is and what the population is like as well as the role of renewable and non-renewable energy in the UK.
 This builds upon their knowledge from years 7, 8 and 9 and applies it to new places studied, including the River Tees, Holderness coast, Leicester and Somerset.

 Students will then continue to develop their geographical and fieldwork skills, which can be applied to paper 3.
-They will get to take part in two field work opportunities, one physical and one human.
-These trips are usually to Leicester City and Bradgate part where students have to collect their own data and later on analyse it.
+They will study a range of maps, graphs and data, looking at drawing information from them and using them appropriately in geography.
+They will also participate in two field work opportunities, one physical and one human.
+These trips are usually to Leicester City and Bradgate Park where students have to collect their own data and later on analyse it.

 Year 11 Curriculum